Robert Szczot

-He is equally adept in playing both in the right and left flank of the midfield.
+He was equally adept in playing both in the right and left flank of the midfield.

 Career

 Early career

 Szczot started his career for the amateur club Lotnik Twardogóra and continued in 2002 for Śląsk Wrocław.
-He continued to play for Śląsk Wrocław in the Polish First League (2nd tier) until the 2004–05 season.
+He continued to play for Śląsk Wrocław in the second tier until the 2004–05 season.

 RAEC Mons

 Szczot chose to play abroad for the 2005–06 season and signed for the Belgian club R.A.E.C.
 Mons.
 He debuted for the club in the opening day of the league in an away 1–1 draw against Royal Antwerp F.C.
 His first goal in the Belgian Second Division was scored i a 4–1 home win against R.U.
 Saint-Gilloise.
 In the end of the season he totalled 16 matches and 2 goals in the league.
 R.A.E.C.
 Mons won the championship and thus gained promotion to the Jupiler Pro League.